-Christine is a licensed clinical social worker (LCSW) with experience treating eating disorders at the inpatient, residential, and outpatient levels of care.
+Christine is a licensed clinical social worker (LCSW) and a Certified Eating Disorder Specialist (CEDS) with experience treating eating disorders at the inpatient, residential, and outpatient levels of care.
 Christine earned a Batchelor’s in Philosophy from Elon University with a focus on feminist theory and sexual ethics.
 After spending a few years teaching 6th grade English and horseback riding lessons, Christine returned to school and received her Masters in Social Work from UNC Chapel Hill.

 Christine has experience providing individual, family, and group therapy to people struggling with eating disorders, anxiety, depression, trauma, and PTSD.
 She has worked with a range of ages, predominantly focusing on children, adolescents, and young adults.
 Christine is committed to creating a safe space for individuals of all gender identities and presentations.